(Updated 17. Septmeber 2022)

 Conclusion: Yes, Ethereum Can Reach $100K

-Ethereum can reach $100K because of tokenized real estate, digital bonds, and Government use of the Ethereum blockchain.
+Ethereum can reach $100K because of tokenized real estate, digital bonds, and Central Bank and Government use of the Ethereum blockchain.
 All the use cases are taking off, and it’s only a matter of time before Ethereum reaches six figures.

-If the Ethereum/Bitcoin balance converges to a 0.05 ratio, we might expect a $100K Ethereum in 2025-2026, because of the cyclical nature of Bitcoin, according to The Fair Value S2F Model and the Stock to Flow model by Plan B.
+If the Ethereum/Bitcoin balance converges to a 0.065 ratio, we might expect a $100K Ethereum within the next decade.

-A $100 000 Ethereum would be larger than Gold is today and more than half of the current market cap of the U.S. Dollar.
+A $100,000 Ethereum would be larger than Gold is today and roughly half of the current market cap of the U.S. Dollar (M2).
 This is well within the range of what’s realistic for the market capitalization of Ethereum in the long run.

 Do You Invest In Crypto?